According to HubSpot, 79% of UK companies implemented inbound marketing strategies in 2014. This accounts for a year-over-year growth of 25%. Amazing!

 No digital marketing course or certification will make you a complete inbound marketer.
-They’re simply the first step on a path to learning the basic skills required to get a low-level position in this industry.
-If you really want to set yourself apart in an interview, you need to demonstrate your desire to keep improving your knowledge every day.
+They’re merely the first step on a path to learning the necessary skills required to get a low-level position in this industry.
+If you want to set yourself apart in an interview, you need to demonstrate your desire to keep improving your knowledge every day.
 Inbound marketing ninjas, gurus and experts are self-proclaimed titles from people in the industry who have stopped learning.
 Do not become one of these people!

 *Top Tip* Surround yourself with people who similarly are just starting out in their career.
 Learning together will always make it a more enjoyable experience!